ICESI/ds-chef/centos7/08_lxd/README.md

 vagrant destroy -f
 ```

-Configuring VLAN access from scratch at vagrant up
+Use the new profile from scratch at vagrant up
 ```
 vi Vagrantfile
 Vagrant.configure("2") do |config|